scality/backbeat/Using.md

 }
 ```

-In the next steps, note that we will need to later reference the Amazon Resource
+The next steps use the Amazon Resource Name (ARN) value
-Name (ARN) value from the output of each command.
+from each command's output.

 Create the role on the source environment: